Significance in a nutshell

 RARITY

-Rarity can be determined using the information in Contextual or Historic Information.
+Your item's rarity can be determined using the information in the Contextual or historic information field.
 Ask yourself:

 1. Is this item singular or unique?